qmozfd/OmniNeo/README.md

 # eg:
 python model_nonconding_mutpep.py con_R1.fastq.gz case_R1.fastq.gz
 ```
-The results of the generated mutant peptides are under the “mut_result” folder.
+The results of the generated mutant peptides are under the "mut_result" folder.

 #### Module3: Database construction and variant peptide identification
 ```
 python model_prediction.py
 ```
-The result files will be stored under the “ms_resultmqpar/combined/txt” folder.
+The result files will be stored under the "preneo/" folder.

 #### Module4: Neoantigen prediction and selection
 ```